sustglobal/dev-center/jekyll/userguide.md

 1. Reporting Data Type {reporting_data_type}: This field has one of the following risk parameters: annual_temperature, annual_precipitation, extreme_precipitation, fire, flood, heatwaves and drought(SPEI), sea level rise (SLR)
 2. Dataset Name {dataset_name}: Name assigned to project or dataset by customer or Sust Global
-3. Scenario ID {scenarioID} : Scenario ID which would be either: ssp126 (Strong Mitigation); ssp245 (Middle of the Road); or ssp585 (Business as Usual)
+3. Scenario ID {scenarioID} : Scenario ID which would be either: ssp126 (Strong Mitigation); ssp245 (Middle of the Road); or ssp585 (High Emissions)

 In every dataset CSV, each row corresponds to an asset in the data collection.
 We have columns for the individual asset attributes and a column for each year from 1980 to 2100.
-The columns for each year contain the projected risk value for a specific asset for a specific year based on the reporting outcomes description in Table 2.
+The columns for each year contain the projected risk value for a specific asset for a specific year based on the reporting outcomes description.

 ### Disclaimer and Liability
 1. **Disclaimer.** While Sust Global endeavors to ensure that the information, analysis and forecasts in the Analytics Platform are correct, Sust Global will not be liable for any errors, inaccuracies or delays in content, or for any actions taken in reliance thereon.